Reflecting on our strides in positioning the U.S. pork industry as a responsible, data-driven leader in global

 Sustainability for America’s pork producers is about doing what’s right for people, pigs and the planet by following the industry’s We Care® Ethical Principles.

 We Care gives the pork industry a solid foundation to build upon.
 The next step is to measure efforts in each of the ethical principles.

-Pork producers are encouraged to request a customized Pork Cares Farm Impact Report to help measure and document continuous improvement efforts for the pork industry.
+Pork producers are encouraged to request a Checkoff-funded Pork Cares Farm Impact Report to help measure and document continuous improvement efforts for the pork industry.

 Today’s savvy customers and consumers want to know more.